pourmalek/covir2/Troubleshooting.md

 - Quit all other open applications / programs until Stata runs the codes and the last output, that is "log Iran merge.smcl" is shown up.
 <br/><br/>
 ********************************************************************************************************************************************
 * **Problem** (3): If the *ERROR* message is about unavailability / unresponsiveness of a component study site server.
-Less frequently, web server unresponsiveness might occur during downloading `-renvers-` Stata command.
+Less frequently, web server unresponsiveness might occur during downloading `-renvars-` Stata command.

-* **Treatment**: Unresponsiveness of a component study site server (or `-renvers-` ) should be temporary, and is usually resolved in about a day.
+* **Treatment**: Unresponsiveness of a component study site server (or `-renvars-` ) should be temporary, and is usually resolved in about a day.
 Alternatively, one can check the previously created results in [covir2-output](https://github.com/pourmalek/covir2-output)